liliBestCoder/sqlcolumnlineage/README.md

 + desc

-    The tool can help you parse select sql statement and extract column and table from origin sql.
+    The tool can help you parse sql select statement and extract column and table from the original sql.

 + use